mrwanashraf/website-design-cloning/README.md

 # website-design-cloning
-a repository to contain all the website design clones that I'm gonna code from scratch for the sake of learning web design.
+a repository to contain all the website design clones that I'm gonna code from scratch with a little bit of retouching for the sake of learning web design.